silviaegt/iLCM_notes/README.md

 • Linux: /home/christian/
 • Windows: C:/User/christian/
 • Mac: /Users/christiankahmann/
+3. Right click your folder, select "Properties", go to "Security" and add "Everyone" to the group of users that can edit this folder (Number of grou

 4. ??
 Didn't find ---- `install_ilcm_toolbox.R`
 5. Run the docker_commands.R commands in the docker-console by hand.